Tobi-DataDetective/power-BI-app/README.md

 * Creating of several Data sources, MySQL database, Google Sheet, Data Verse
 * Using knowledge of database relationship to create data links with all linkable tables
 * creating a connection to power bi
-* Building a full monitoring Dashboard that can be used by for employee tracking and inventory monitoring
+* Building a full monitoring Dashboard that can be used for employee tracking and inventory monitoring

 Dashboards created are :
 1. Staff Analytics Dashboard